therealjflf/hesutils/docs/hesiod.rst

   - DNS scales.

 The key reason for using Hesiod is really its simplicity.
 The dominant directory service at that point in time is LDAP, and its most common implementation on Linux systems is OpenLDAP.
-A general opinion that I (the Hesutils author) hold and have heard from colleagues again and again over the years is that OpenLDAP is overly complicated, suffers from very poor choices that seriously affect usability, and is overkill in a lot of cases.
+A general opinion that I (the Hesutils author) hold and have heard from colleagues again and again over the years is that OpenLDAP is overly complicated, suffers from very poor design choices that seriously affect usability, and is overkill in a lot of cases.
 Hesiod is a much simpler solution, that's faster and easier to deploy and manage.

 A good description of that situation is given in this blog post (`archive.org cache <https://web.archive.org/web/20190922024716/https://soylentnews.org/meta/article.pl?sid=15/07/13/0255214>`_):